WisZhou/websocket_messager/README.md

 ## Usage:
 1. Browser chat.
-2. Push message to broser from server.
+2. Push message to browser from server.